How To Become A Life Coach

 What Are The Education Requirements Or Qualifications Needed To Become A Life Coach?

 Although there are no federal or state-mandated educational or licensing requirements to become a life coach, there is industry-wide agreement on education and training.
-Completing a coach certificate program is strongly advised to be a successful coach and to showcase your competence to potential clients and employers.
+Completing a coach training program is strongly advised to be a successful coach and to showcase your competence to potential clients and employers.

 Who Can Become A Life Coach?

 Being a life coach requires you to be affable, personable, helpful, and kind.
-You should have patience, be eager and sympathetic.
+You should have patience, be eager and be sympathetic.
 These characteristics play a key role in helping coaches make new business contacts and attract new clients.
 In light of this, someone who possesses these traits can work as a life coach.

-• Thank you for your interest in joining the course!
+Thank you for your interest in joining the course!
 I’m excited to have you onboard.
 To enroll in the free course, you can visit the Free Launchpad Course.
 Looking forward to having you join us!